xeroc/stakemachine/docs/setup.rst

 It will ask for your wallet passphrase (that you have provide when adding your private key to pybitshares using ``uptick addkey``).

+If you want to prevent the password dialog, you can predefine an environmental variable ``UNLOCK``, if you understand the security implications.